Data-Bear-HB/Bicycle_Related_Deaths/README.md

 standard deviation =	109.68452
 __________________________________________________________

 Question 2: Is Oregon or Washinton safer to ride a bicycle?
-Comparing Oregon and Washington, states with varying levels of bicycle-safety-infrastructure, which state has a lower rate of bicyclist deaths per population?
+Phrased another way, comparing Oregon and Washington, states with varying levels of bicycle-safety-infrastructure, which state has a lower rate of bicyclist deaths per population?

 ![Bicycle Deaths in Oregon and Washington chart](images/Proportional_Comparison_of_Deaths.png)